 Unless a person lives and works in a hot environment, they will not be acclimatized to such heat at the start of their trip.

 Unfortunately, for your body to fully adjust or “acclimatize” to such conditions takes about twelve to fourteen days.
 However, there are several things a person can do to compensate, remain comfortable, and avoid heat-related problems.

 Heat Exhaustion and Dehydration: Above air temperatures of 95 degrees, virtually all the body’s cooling is done through perspiration.
 Sweat on the skin can evaporate so quickly, many people are not even aware they are perspiring.
 Fluid losses therefore can be rapid and excessive.
 Even on river trips where there is an abundance of water, people have developed heat exhaustion or heat stroke.
 Keeping your body cool and hydrated is vital.

 Heat is a potentially deadly natural hazard in the Grand Canyon.
 It’s responsible for more emergency evacuations than all other natural hazards combined.

-It’s also good idea to cool your body down by frequently wetting your head and clothes.
-People who are not adjusted to the heat produce much less sweat that those who are, up to 60% less!
-By wetting your body down,you compensate by making “artificial perspiration.”
+It’s also a good idea to cool your body down by frequently wetting your head and clothes.
+People who are not adjusted to the heat produce much less sweat than those who are, up to 60% less!
+By wetting your body down, you compensate by making “artificial perspiration.”
 It feels wonderful when it’s extremely hot, especially when you are hiking uphill.
 You’ll breathe easier and feel much more comfortable.

 In order to compensate for these salt losses and prevent these problems, it is very important to eat adequate amounts of salted food daily.
 For those on restrictive low sodium diets, it’s a good idea to talk to your doctor about setting such diets aside for the duration of your trip to avoid potential electrolyte depletion.